Russia’s Ukraine war builds on tactics it used in Syria, experts say

 It was four years before the number of Syrian refugees reached 4 million.
 Ukraine passed the 4 million mark today, 35 days into the war pic.twitter.com/DauHwKNehH— Liz Sly (@LizSly) March 30, 2022

 The refugee exodus is a sign of Russia “exporting the problem,” Habib said.
-As it did in Syria, Russia will seek to portray civilians who stay behind as either Russian allies or enemy combatants — and therefore legitimate targets, warned Hanna Notte, senior research associate at the Vienna Center for Disarmament and Non-proliferation.
+As it did in Syria, Russia will seek to portray civilians who stay behind as enemy combatants — and therefore legitimate targets, warned Hanna Notte, senior research associate at the Vienna Center for Disarmament and Non-Proliferation.

 Another element of Russia’s Syria playbook on display in Ukraine: disinformation.
 In Syria, Russia and allies portrayed the White Helmets as terrorists.
 In Ukraine, the Kremlin has cast Ukrainian officials and soldiers as Nazis.